gchq/CyberChef-server/README.md

 ```
 response:
 ```
+{
-SO LONG, AND THANKS FOR ALL THE FISH
+    value: "SO LONG, AND THANKS FOR ALL THE FISH",
+    type: "string"
+}
 ```